ramda/types/README.md

 ### Note about semver

 We cannot lock the semver to be the same as `ramda`'s since we plan on doing multiple releases to this library to progressively update the types until they are all correct.
-So for that reason, we are starting at `0.1.0` and will simply do Minor releases for new changes and Patch release for regression fixes.
+We will keep up with minor releases starting at `0.29.0` up until `1.0.0`.

 `@types/ramda` will be updated to latest of this package after every release